 Details of current projects are available on www.findaphd.com

 For further details about these projects, please contact the appropriate supervisor directly by e-mail.
-Alternatively, write to Penny Peck, Postgraduate Secretary, MRC Mitochondrial Biology Unit, Hills Road, Cambridge CB2 0XY or e-mail her at: .
+Alternatively, write to Penny Peck, Postgraduate Secretary, MRC Mitochondrial Biology Unit, University of Cambridge, The Keith Peters Building, Cambridge Biomedical Campus, Hills Road, Cambridge CB2 0XY or e-mail her at: .